 So you’ve found a virtual assistant that you want to work with.
-The next part of the process is to make sure that your VA gets onboarded quickly and effectively.
+The next part of the process is to make sure that you’re onboarding them in the best way possible so they can get to work with no problems.

-As a business owner, you want to make the onboarding process as smooth as possible.
+As a business owner, you want to make onboarding virtual assistants as smooth as possible.
 If you’re hiring a VA for the first time, we prepared a checklist that you can copy-paste to give your new team members an awesome first day!

 Our new virtual assistant onboarding checklist will help you prepare in five key areas: